davidslusser/davidslusser/README.md

 * https://github.com/davidslusser/django-userextensions
 * https://github.com/davidslusser/django-signalcontrol

 Looking to get in touch?
-Feel free to reach me on LinkedIn: https://www.linkedin.com/in/davidslusser/
+Feel free to reach me via LinkedIn: https://www.linkedin.com/in/davidslusser/ Interested in learning more about my skills, background, or projects, checkout http://www.dbslusser.com

 <!--
 **davidslusser/davidslusser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.